-Build skills on one of UB's Competitive Advocacy Teams.
+Build skills on one of UBalt's Competitive Advocacy Teams.

 Membership on the Board of Advocates is an academic honor.
 Participating students may receive academic credit for their participation.